luoyi-hi/FaST/README.md

 ### 1.2 Dataset Description

 The CA dataset used in our report was collected from the Performance Measurement System (PeMS) by the authors of [1], and we obtained the data through that work.
-The San Diego (SD) and Greater Los Angeles (GLA) areas are two representative subregions selected from the CA dataset, containing 716 and 3834 sensors, respectively.
+The San Diego (SD), Greater Los Angeles (GLA), and Greater Bay Area (GBA) areas are three representative subregions selected from the CA dataset, containing 716, 3834, and 2352 sensors, respectively.

 The dataset can be downloaded from the following link: https://www.kaggle.com/datasets/liuxu77/largest.
 The link contains seven files.
 To reproduce our experiment results, you need to download the following three files: `ca_his_raw_2019.h5`, `ca_meta.csv`, `ca_rn_adj.npy`.